michaeljlin/hello-operator/README.md

 ## Summary

-Hello, Operator is a stealth action game where two users play as different roles.
+'Hello, Operator' is a stealth action game where two users play as different roles.
 The Agent must traverse and avoid enemies in the physical world to finish the mission.
-The Handler on the other hand has access to blueprints and must safely guide the Agent to mission critical objects and locations.
+The Handler on the other hand has access to map blueprints and must safely guide the Agent to mission critical objects and locations.

-This repo contains both the client and server applications for running the Hello, Operator multiplayer game.
+This repo contains both the client and server applications for running the 'Hello, Operator' multiplayer game.
 Not included in this repo are the MySQL databases needed to handle user accounts & dynamic map generation.

 ## Features